How eTRF Improves Blood Sugar Control And Blood Pressure

 Advanced Metabolic Monitoring in Adelaide

-At Elemental Health and Nutrition, implementation of eTRF is guided by objective testing rather than assumptions.
-This allows the feeding window to be tailored to individual physiology.
+At Elemental Health and Nutrition, implementation of eTRF is guided by objective testing rather than assumptions, allowing the feeding window to be tailored to individual physiology.

 When to Consider eTRF

-eTRF may be appropriate for individuals with impaired fasting glucose, pre-diabetes, insulin resistance, or elevated blood pressure that has not fully responded to dietary composition alone.
-It may also be considered in those with features of circadian disruption, such as late
+eTRF may be appropriate for individuals with impaired fasting glucose, pre-diabetes, insulin resistance (as measured by elevated HOMA-IR), or elevated blood pressure that has not fully responded to dietary composition alone.
+Research by Hutchison et al. at the University of Adelaide supports eTRF as a viable strategy for men at risk of type 2 diabetes.
+It may also be considered in those with features of circadian disruption, such as late-night eating patterns, poor sleep quality, or irregular meal timing.
+Marta Garaulet’s research at the University of Murcia has demonstrated that timing of food intake can predict weight loss effectiveness, further supporting the circadian basis of eTRF.

 Frequently Asked Questions